webplatform/docs/tutorials/css_transitions/index.md

 ==Cross-fades, filters, and other exotic effects==
 * default cross-fade for background image or cross-fade() function?
-* hue-rotate &amp; other filters
+* hue-rotate and other filters
 * gradients?

 ==What can be transitioned==
 * numeric
 * color
-* NO generated ::before &amp; ::after
+* NO generated ::before and ::after
 * NO discrete values
 * NO mismatching parameters (polygon, gradient stops)
 * gradients?